Yi Zuolin: Biography

 During the Sino-Japanese war, he refused to cooperate with the Japanese occupation forces and their collaborators.
 He followed the retreating provincial government and continued to work in areas of northern Jiangsu that had not fallen into enemy hands.
 As the war went on, more and more schools were closed.
 To at least help some students go to school, in 1943, he single-handedly reopened Chongjing Secondary School in Jiangyan.
 He served as the principal and the chairman of the board of trustees.
 He invited many of his friends and well-known teachers to join him in his effort.
 He helped create the school curriculum and procure or develop teaching materials.
 He created the school motto “Self-reliance in adversity and loyalty with honesty”.
 He personally taught the Chinese language class, and he would lead the students every day in their morning exercises.

 Two years of extremely hard work took a toll on his health.
 He succumbed to a terminal disease in 1945 and died in a taxi boat in Rugao on his way from Jiangyan back to Nantong, a few months before the Sino-Japanese war would end.
 The following year, 24 local VIPs issued a proclamation and set up a memorial committee in his honor.
 They referred to him as a “giant man of letters and a renowned master of education”, and they called upon the government to 1.
 Recognize and honor his professional services and patriotic deeds; 2.
 Restore Nantong Poor Children’s Home and rename it after him; 3.
 Protect his grave and build a memorial; and 4.
 Financially help his widow to raise his children.
 They launched a fund-raising campaign to help promote these measures.

 Family

-Yi Zuolin’s father was Yi Yao (爻), aka Yi Qianliu (謙六), a scholar working for the Tongzhou Naval Base.
+Yi Zuolin’s father was Yi Yao (爻), a.k.a.
+Yi Qianliu (謙六), a scholar working for the Tongzhou Naval Base.
 His mother was Wang Shuyan (王述嚴), a graduate of Tungchou Women Teachers’ College.
 Both of them have died.
-He had four siblings: brother Chi-tang (繼唐), aka Tzu-chao (自昭); brother Ting (鼎), aka Chi-heng (企衡); sister Chuan (專), aka Ching-yi (靜儀); sister Mo (末), aka Tsang-su (滄粟).
+He had four siblings: brother Chi-tang (繼唐), a.k.a.
+Tzu-chao (自昭); brother Ting (鼎), a.k.a.
+Chi-heng (企衡); sister Chuan (專), a.k.a.
+Ching-yi (靜儀); sister Mo (末), a.k.a.
+Tsang-su (滄粟).
 All his siblings have died.

 Yi married Wu Jiejun (吳潔君, 1904–2000) in 1921.
 They had five children: daughter Yü (愚), son Tan (坦), daughter Lu (魯), son Lieh (烈), and son Hsi (洒).
 His wife died in April, 2000, survived by all their children.